nasa/osal/src/tests/osal-core-test/README.txt

 Tries to Delete the tasks created previously.

-NOTE: for clairity, the tasks are declared in test1.h
+NOTE: for clarity, the tasks are declared in test1.h

 ************ TestQueues *************